-Dilapidations claim: the overall process associated with an allegation of a breach of lease/tenancy in relation to the condition and/or use of the property, typically as identified in a Schedule of Dilapidations, Quantified Demand and/or Diminution Valuation.

-Diminution Valuation: a valuation prepared in order to calculate the diminution in value of a landlord's property incurred as a result of alleged breaches.
+Term Definition Dilapidations claim The overall process associated with an allegation of a breach of lease/tenancy in relation to the condition and/ or use of the property, typically as identified in a Schedule of Dilapidations, Quantified Demand and/or Diminution Valuation.
+Diminution Valuation A valuation prepared in order to calculate the diminution in value of a landlord's property incurred as a result of alleged breaches.
 The document is usually prepared by a specialist valuation surveyor.

-Dilapidations Protocol ('the Protocol'): pre-action protocol for claims for damages in relation to the physical state of commercial property at the termination of a tenancy (applicable to terminal dilapidations disputes).

-PDPAC: practice direction pre-action conduct and protocols (applicable to dilapidations disputes unless the Protocol applies).

-Quantified Demand: a document prepared for the purpose of and complying with part 4 of the Protocol, typically incorporating a Terminal Schedule of Dilapidations.
+Dilapidations Protocol ('the Protocol') Pre-action protocol for claims for damages in relation to the physical state of commercial property at the termination of a tenancy (applicable to terminal dilapidations disputes).
+PDPAC Practice direction pre-action conduct and protocols (applicable to dilapidations disputes unless the Protocol applies).
+Quantified Demand A document prepared for the purpose of and complying with part 4 of the Protocol, typically incorporating a Terminal Schedule of Dilapidations.
 The document is usually prepared by a building surveyor.

-Response: a document prepared for the purpose of and complying with part 5 of the Protocol, typically incorporating a Scott Schedule.
+Term Definition Response A document prepared for the purpose of and complying with part 5 of the Protocol, typically incorporating a Scott Schedule.
 The document is usually prepared by a building surveyor.

-Schedule of Dilapidations: a document that identifies:

-- relevant lease/tenancy obligations - alleged breaches of those obligations - in certain circumstances remedial works that have been completed or are proposed in order to rectify each alleged breach and - potentially the estimated or actual cost incurred in rectifying those breaches.
+Schedule of Dilapidations A document that identifies: relevant lease/tenancy obligations alleged breaches of those obligations in certain circumstances remedial works that have been completed or are proposed in order to rectify each alleged breach and potentially the estimated or actual cost incurred in rectifying those breaches.
 The document is usually prepared by a building surveyor.

-Landlords' Schedules of Dilapidations are commonly referred to in the following manner:

-- Interim Schedule of Dilapidations: a Schedule of Dilapidations prepared in contemplation of remedy of any alleged breaches during the contractual term of the lease, and not relating to yield-up obligations. - Terminal Schedule of Dilapidations: a Schedule of Dilapidations prepared at or shortly after the end of the lease term.
+Landlords' Schedules of Dilapidations are commonly referred to in the following manner: Interim Schedule of Dilapidations: a Schedule of Dilapidations prepared in contemplation of remedy of any alleged breaches during the contractual term of the lease, and not relating to yield-up obligations.
+Terminal Schedule of Dilapidations: a Schedule of Dilapidations prepared at or shortly after the end of the lease term.
 This phrase is also commonly used in relation to a Schedule of Dilapidations prepared in anticipation of the end of the lease term, which includes reference to yield-up obligations.

-Scott Schedule: a Schedule of Dilapidations with additional columns to enable the parties to set out their respective views.
+Scott Schedule A Schedule of Dilapidations with additional columns to enable the parties to set out their respective views.
 The document is usually prepared by a building surveyor.

-Scope
+1 Scope

-- 1.1.1 The purpose of this guidance note is to provide practical guidance to RICS members when instructed in connection with dilapidations matters in England and - 1.1.2 The guidance note seeks to advise members on the factors they should take into consideration when producing Schedules of Dilapidations, Quantified Demands, Responses, Scott Schedules and Diminution Valuations for reference to or use by the client, the other party to the lease, third parties and tribunals. - 1.1.3 This guidance note is effective three months after publication.
+- 1.1.1 The purpose of this professional standard is to provide practical guidance to RICS members when instructed in connection with dilapidations matters in England and Wales. - 1.1.2 The professional standard seeks to advise members on the factors they should take into consideration when producing Schedules of Dilapidations, Quantified Demands, Responses, Scott Schedules and Diminution Valuations for reference to or use by the client, the other party to the lease, third parties and tribunals. - 1.1.3 This professional standard is effective three months after publication.